I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Address: Hüseyinağa, Balo Sk.
 No:26, 34435 Beyoğlu/İstanbul (map)

-Imagine a stout that tastes like baklava or Turkish delight.
+Imagine a stout that tastes like baklava, kunefe, or Turkish delight.
 Or a beer that is reminiscent of thick Turkish coffee or beloved tea.
 On a basic level, simit would make for a nice base.
 Perhaps a honey & water buffalo clotted cream (bal & kaymak) ale would be delicious.
 Who am I kidding, I know it would be!
 When I was in Istanbul, I drank fresh orange & pomegranate juice nearly every day.
 How about a sour or IPA that uses these fruits?
 How about a beer that tastes like balik ekmek, the fish sandwiches served beneath Galata Bridge?
 Yeah, I may have taken this too far (though oyster stouts do exist… so… yeah, maybe not so crazy?).

 My point is that Istanbul has so many delicious tastes that some enterprising breweries could utilize them to make the most unique beers in the world.
 In the meantime, you’ll have to make do with the places I’ve listed above if you’re looking for craft beer in Istanbul.